siddhikudtarkar/Nodejs-WebScraper/README.md

-# NodeJS Webscraper
+# NodeJS WebscraperNo
 Demo for showing how to scrape data and get backend data to the frontend.
-This repository is for the video tutorial [here](https://youtu.be/-3lqUHeZs_0)

 ## To run this project